 - Replacement of an entire roof rather than a patch job.

 In many cases, the property owner will be required to make significant code upgrades.
 For example, building codes may require the home’s electrical system or roof to be fully replaced due to the extent of the damage from the fire.
 These are items that insurance companies tend to overlook because they cost a lot money.

 The task of creating a contents list can be daunting.
 If you have suffered a significant fire you may have hundreds of items that have been damaged, destroyed, or are need of restoration.
 With our clients, we often have them start by reviewing a master list of common household items and have them work backwards to create a thorough contents list.

-How a Property Claims Lawyer Can Help
+How a Property Claims Lawyer in Louisiana Can Help